alanng10/WorldInfoTech/Docue/a.md

 Class has high plat worth even if execute certain info is missing in abstract.

 Class has much smaller plat worth if its element land has lower.

+Class has much smaller plat worth if generic is added to it.